umarshahzadumar91/Movie_recommendation-system/README.md

-It is an extension from the project: https://github.com/krishnaik06/Movie-Recommender-in-python
+It is an extension from the project:[[ https://github.com/krishnaik06/Movie-Recommender-in-python](https://github.com/umarshahzadumar91/Movie_recommendation-system)](https://github.com/umarshahzadumar91/Movie_recommendation-system)

-The Dataset used is a subset of MovieLens Dataset.
+The Dataset is taken from a kaggle [kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data ).

 Extension
 Have created a text input bar to add your movie whose recommendation you want.
 Output will give you top 4 matches that are recommended movies.